 I got married and had three children while earning my Bachelor's and Master's degrees in Religious Studies.
 The fearlessness of the healers I found in historical accounts was what I wanted to see in my own community, healers confident and proud of what they were able to do with the help of Spirit Helpers.

-My teachers have been the Elder's of Saddle Lake Cree Nation, where I was fortunate enough to be taught by Mike Steinhauer.
+My teachers have been the Elder's of Saddle Lake Cree Nation, where I was fortunate enough to be taught by the late Mike Steinhauer.
 Mike was part of the group of men and women who were trained by Arapaho Elder Raymond Harris from 1975-2000.
 These individuals were the first wave of apprentices who became catalysts for reintroducing ceremonies that had been suppressed in their communities.
 These apprentices in traditional ways also became key figures in transforming the values and practices of Aboriginal organizations and services in Canada.
 I was also taught by the Elders of the Sturgeon Lake First Nation.
 I have learned from Elders that guided our Sun Dances, and Elders who named my children in Sweat Lodges and Sun Dances.
-I have been honoured to learn from powerful women healers, Gizelle Rhyon Berry, Alicia Gates and Amanda Foulger through the Foundation for Shamanic Studies.
+I have been honoured to learn from powerful women healers, Gizelle Rhyon Berry, Amanda Foulger, and the late Alicia Gates through the Foundation for Shamanic Studies.
 The Foundation is dedicated to Traditional Indigenous Healers around the world and offers support to keep the traditions going through financial support, the building of ceremonial structures for their people or by assisting in recording knowledge of a people's last healer so that it is not lost forever.